1994 South Pacific Airmotive DC-3 crash: Investigation

 The crash investigation, conducted by the Bureau of Air Safety Investigation (BASI; now the Australian Transport Safety Bureau, or ATSB), found that the circumstances of the accident were consistent with the left engine having suffered a substantial power loss when an inlet valve became stuck in the open position.
 The final report singled out the handling pilot's inability to obtain optimum asymmetric performance from the aircraft as the culminating factor in a combination of local and organisational factors that led to this accident.
 Contributing factors included the overloaded condition of the aircraft, an engine overhaul or maintenance error, non-adherence to operating procedures and lack of skill of the handling pilot.

 Organisational factors relating to the plane's operators identified in the BASI report included inadequate communications between South Pacific Airmotive and Groupair, inadequate maintenance management, poor operational procedures and inadequate training.
 Organisational factors relating to the Civil Aviation Authority (CAA) identified in the report included inadequate communications between CAA offices, inadequate communications between the CAA and the plane's operators, poor operational and airworthiness control procedures, inadequate control and monitoring of South Pacific Airmotive, inadequate regulation; and poor training of staff.

-Rod Lovell has claimed since the accident that the right engine was not producing rated power.
-BASI and the CAA refused to acknowledge this and in the final BASI report stated that the Right Engine “had no pre-existing abnormalities”.

-However in documents provided by BASI to Rod Lovell a couple of years later found that in the right engine, after strip down, 11 out of the 28 spark plugs, after cleaning, re-gapping and then testing were UNSERVICEABLE.

-In 2018, a flight in a DC-3 flight simulator in the Netherlands, confirmed that the right engine was only producing about 65-70% of rated power.